salrashid123/istio_helloworld/README.md

 service/myapp        ClusterIP   10.11.255.238   <none>        8080/TCP   4m
 ```

-Notice that each pod has two containers:  one is from isto, the other is the applicaiton itself (this is because we have automatic sidecar injection enabled).
+Notice that each pod has two containers:  one is from isto, the other is the applicaiton itself (this is because we have automatic sidecar injection enabled on the `default` namespace).

 Also note that in ```all-istio.yaml``` we did not define an ```Ingress``` object though we've defined a TLS secret with a very specific metadata name: ```istio-ingressgateway-certs```.
 That is a special name for a secret that is used by Istio to setup its own ingress gateway: